 Diabetes is widely misunderstood, in terms of complication severity and importance of management and support.
-To better understand general public misconceptions, lack of awareness was identified as a possibility.
-This considered the idea that advocacy can improve overall public awareness.
-Sixteen participants were randomly assigned to either a diabetes or non-diabetes related video and then answered questions to assess their opinions on diabetes.
-Results supported that exposure to diabetes related content improved knowledge of diabetes.
+To better understand general public misconceptions, lack of awareness was identified as a

-DIFFICULTY ADAPTING IN THE U.S. AND A LANGUAGE BARRIER CAUSED BY AGE-OF-ARRIVAL
+POSTER 58DIFFICULTY ADAPTING IN THE U.S. AND A LANGUAGE BARRIER CAUSED BY AGE-OF-ARRIVAL